Birtle, Manitoba: Facilities and tourism

 The local high school (grades 5 to 12), Birtle Collegiate Institute, draws students from surrounding communities.
 In addition to regular academic classes, the school offers a construction technology program and in 2014–15 offered an opportunity to receive both a highschool diploma and a health care aide certificate.
 The elementary school houses Kindergarten to grade 4 classes and houses the Park West School Division offices.

 The feature outdoor community recreation development is the Birtle Riverside Park where many amenities are found in one location.
 These include a golf course, licensed clubhouse restaurant, tennis courts, serviced campground, picnic area, tennis courts, a large playground and the Birtle beach – a sand bottom chlorinated swimming area alongside but separate from the river.
 There are many other recreation facilities in the community that include a skating arena and curling rink both with artificial ice, a 24/7 fitness centre, baseball and soccer leagues, and trails for cross country skiing and snowmobile trails linked to the Snowtraxx and Snowman routes across the province.

 An attraction for tourists and locals is a costume barn, Whooo's That? where visitors can peruse thousands of theme and period costumes or opt for a photo shoot in period dress.

 The area has become known for its community of gardeners.
 National Communities in Bloom titles were won in 2000 and 2001.
 A biannual Gallery in the Garden event features art displayed in private and community gardens.
 Some private gardens are also available to be viewed throughout the summer season.
 Some are part of the Gardens of Western Manitoba seasonal self-guided tour.

 Also see the museum and heritage self-guided tour under "history".

 Economy

 The main industries of the area are agriculture and livestock: cattle and hogs primarily, and to a lesser extent sheep, goats, dairy cows, etc. The climate and soil are best suited for hard grains such as wheat, rye and barley, but canola also thrives.
 Crops are sown in spring (May) and harvested at the end of summer (August/September).

 The potash mine located 50 km away just inside the Saskatchewan border provides employment for many people in the area.
 This has become more prominent since a large expansion of the industry which began in 2009.
 With the mine being so close, there are many additional services that serve Birtle and the surrounding communities.
-Mainline Motors, a locally owned car dealership as well as the Birtle Pharmacy, also locally owned.
 The Birdtail Oilfield has also offered a boost to the economy with revenue from oil rights as well and supporting industries.
 More aggressive drilling began taking place in 2010.